UPDATED FOR THE NEW BAR EXAM FORMAT

 Maybe the Quebec Bar Exam didn’t go exactly as you would have liked or you just want to prepare better for this first round of the exam, this post will look at some strategies to improve your score on the Bar exam.
 The rewrite or “la reprise” is a mulligan, a quick second shot at passing the Quebec Bar.
 It’s a whirlwind.
-You have a little more than two weeks after receiving your mark on the first round to learn the new subjects and then write the exam again.
+You have around a month after receiving your mark on the first round to learn the new subjects and then write the exam again.
 It’s the time to really knuckle and buckle down to try to get through the Bar.

 The first step is to evaluate what went wrong on the first writing of the exam.
 There is a session organized by the Barreau du Québec where you can see your exam and the associated solutions sheet.
 Your goal at this stage is to try to identify what the main issues were.
 Simply put, where did you go wrong: Did you not know the material well enough?
 Did you fall into too many traps?
 Were you unable to find the sections of the applicable law even though you knew the answer?
 These are just some of the possibilities.